fdalvi/cat-detector/README.md

 The actual samples chosen are described in the next question.
 We used negative to positive samples ratio of 2:1 in the second and third training periods to focus more on the negative examples.
 We still provide the positive examples inorder to avoid _catrastrophic forgetting_ in the network.

+The network also takes advantage of multi-task learning, since both the classification and regression are closely related.
+This idea was introduced in the FastRCNN paper, which was unlike the RCNN paper, where separate SVM's were trained.

 ###  Describe your pipeline and pre-processing steps?

 The dataset we use is the PASCAL VOC 2012 dataset, which has annotations for bounding boxes around various objects.
 As mentioned earlier, we consider both the exact bounding boxes as per the annotations, but also bounding boxes that are _close_ to the ground truth bounding boxes.
 The _closeness_ is measured using `Intersection Over Union`, with a value of 0.5 or higher signifying close bounding boxes.
 Bounding boxes that are _far away_ from all ground truth bounding boxes were chosen to belong to a **background** class.
 During our preprocessing, we extract all of the images given these bounding boxes and resize them to `128x128`, the size expected by our network.